MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/tutorials.md

 ms.localizationpriority: medium
 ---

-# Matchmaking Tutorials
+# Matchmaking tutorials

-The tutorials in this section walk you through matchmaking topics.
+The tutorials in this section will guide you through a variety matchmaking topics.

 - [Configuring matchmaking queues](config-queues.md)
 - [Matchmaking scenario and configuration examples](config-examples.md)